elmunoz42/sbcc-ev-charging-stations/README.md

 - **Establish the deployment goal**: We defined how machine learning would directly support CSB's Zero Emission Vehicle Plan.
 Our deployment goal was to create a Streamlit dashboard application that enables the County to anticipate charging infrastructure needs and make data-driven decisions about station placement and capacity planning.
 We established a ROADMAP with immediate goals and future improvements.

-- **Establish the prediction goal**: During our biweekly discovery sessions with [Jerel Francisco](https://www.linkedin.com/in/jerel-francisco/), Zero-Emission Vehicle Specialist and I, we determined that forecasting daily energy demand (kWh delivered) would most effectively support the deployment goal.
+- **Establish the prediction goal**: During our biweekly discovery sessions between [Jerel Francisco](https://www.linkedin.com/in/jerel-francisco/), Zero-Emission Vehicle Specialist, and myself, we determined that forecasting daily energy demand (kWh delivered) would most effectively support the deployment goal.
 This prediction directly addresses CSB's need to understand future infrastructure requirements as EV adoption increases toward the 25% target.

 - **Establish the evaluation metrics**: While the CRISP-DM section covers traditional model accuracy metrics, our BizML approach focused on defining success criteria for the entire deployment from an operational perspective.
 Working with the CSB representative, we established key performance indicators including: